FAQ for Minors

 Under the provisions of state and federal law, as well as Caltech's Minors personnel memorandum ("Minors policy"), minors may not be employed, intern or volunteer in any hazardous occupations.
 In addition, minors working, interning or volunteering in laboratories must be approved by the Division Chair or designee in consultation with the supervising Principal Investigator and be registered through Human Resources.
 Consideration for approval takes into account the potential hazards associated with the specific research, the types of equipment to be used, and any potential hazards associated with the specific research, and any potential chemical and/or biological exposures.

-No, with the exception of our Community Science Academy International, our summer programs for K-12 students are designed as day programs for local students.
+No, with the exception of certain Caltech internal programs, our summer programs for K-12 students are designed as day programs for local students.